VikingAntics/vkaParticleTool/README.md

  LIMITATIONS:

  I have not tested this with 3D Particles, but the code is fairly generic.
- The Emit All WILL NOT work with Sub Emitters at the moment unless the Sub Emitter particles are in a differnt tree branch in the Scene Editor.
-It always tried to restart all the child particles.
+ The Emit All WILL NOT work with Sub Emitters at the moment unless the Sub Emitter particles are in a different tree branch in the Scene Editor.
+It always tries to restart all the child particles in the parent node branch.

  Let me know if you like it or hate it or have any suggestions, but it has made creating particles easier for me, if only I were better at art. :(

- There is an example folder that you can test the tool with in the project.
+ There is an example folder, ParticleToolExample, that you can test the tool with in the project.
+The particle is ugly, but that is my lacking artistic skills.
+Again, thank you Kenney for use of the 3 PNG textues from the Kenney Particle Pack.